 Research: I am a protein biochemist and structural biologist.
 My lab studies determinates of plasma lipid levels, and how these affect the risk of heart disease.
-Specifically, we study multiple aspects of lipase regulation, from synthesis to structure to regulation in the blood.
+My lab studies multiple aspects of lipase regulation, from synthesis to structure to regulation in the blood.
 We are interested in how the mammalian lipase LPL folds and matures in the ER, and how LMF1 controls the redox environment in the ER to allow proper LPL folding.
 Our lab also studies how LPL is stored in vesicles and trafficked to the cell surface in response to nutritional signaling.
 Finally, we study LPL's subsequent regulation by macromolecular inhibitors once it is present in the blood.
 We use our strength in protein biochemistry and our excellent cryoEM core at UNC to address the the structures of proteins such as LPL, ANGPTL3, ANGPTL4, and LMF1.
-We use single particle cryoEM and have recently been using cryo-electron tomography to image proteins in subcellular compartments.
 We have expertise in a broad range of biochemical techniques including measuring enzyme kinetics, determining protein structure/function relationships, mapping protein/protein interactions, and quantitative mass spectrometry.
 We also use cell biology and high-resolution microscopy to image LPL trafficking in the cell.
 We love to apply the best technique to solve our research problems, specifically mysteries in human lipid metabolism.
 Especially with the advent of GWAS and related studies, we have identified many open questions, that, with the application of rigorous biochemical and molecular biology methods, will new ways to treat hypertriglyceridemia and prevent heart disease.
+Our current work requires access to high end cryoEMs for our structural and tomographic work.

 Training: I am committed to training the next generation of scientists.
 I mentor trainees at all levels, from high school students to graduate students to postdoctoral fellows to junior faculty.
 I am committed to providing an inclusive, safe, and diverse environment.
 I have attended training in lab management at UCSF and at Cold Spring Harbor, and have also taken safe zone training (LGBTQ+ awareness), mental health first aid, sexual harassment awareness training, diversity and inclusion training, and mandated reporter training through UNC.
 My students have gone on to success in many different science focused careers including running their own labs (Drs.
-Kathryn Gunn, Stony Brook and Cassandra Hayne, University of Chicago), working as teaching faculty (Dr. Nikea Pittman), working in industry (Dr. Aspen Gutgsell) and working in science communication (Dr. Ben Roberts), among other occupations.
+Kathryn Gunn and Cassandra Hayne), working as teaching faculty (Dr. Nikea Pittman), working in industry (Dr. Aspen Gutgsell) and working in science communication (Dr. Ben Roberts), among other occupations.
 Students have earned prestigious awards including NSF fellowships, AHA fellowships, NIH K99/R00 Fellowships, Burroughs Wellcome Fund fellowships, and the ASCB's Porter Prize.
-As I have become more senior in my position (I am currently being promoted to full professor), I have mentored more junior faculty members.
-For example, I serve as the faculty advisor to our cryoEM core and help mentor the director, who is an assistant professor, in grant preparation, staff management, and setting core policies.